WELCOME TO HOME COUNTIES BOXER WELFARE

 • Where required, we arrange and transport dogs in our care for veterinary treatment

-• We provide transport for introductions, visits and hand-over for dogs in our care, sometimes this is a meeting point half-way and where possible
+• We provide transport for introductions, visits and hand-over for dogs in our care, sometimes this is a meeting point half-way .

 • We follow up with a home-check for the newly adopted Boxer after they have settled and to ensure everything is going as expected